APNewsBreak: Watchdog clears Zinke in Utah monument probe

 Zinke has denied wrongdoing and told the AP this month that he's "100 percent confident" he will be cleared of all ethics allegations.

-Trump has said he does not plan to fire Zinke, but said he would "look into any complaints."
+Trump has said he does not plan to fire Zinke but would "look into any complaints."

+Noel said in an email Monday that he never talked to Zinke or anyone at Interior about the monument boundaries "associated with my private property, nor did I receive any favorable treatment regarding my property."
+He called the allegations against him and Zinke "reckless, unsubstantiated and totally without any facts."

+Chris Saeger, executive director of the Western Values Project, a Montana-based environmental group that filed a complaint against Zinke, said the inspector general's office should immediately release the full report "and let the public judge the merits of the findings."
+The groups said photos taken of Zinke and Noel together during a visit to Grand Staircase last year "seem to contradict" the report's conclusion.